 Types of Tinnitus

-If you go to the doctor for a tinnitus remedy, the first thing that they will do is conduct an examination to determine whether your tinnitus is caused by a sound that only you can hear, or whether they are able to hear the sound too.
+If you go to a doctor after activating your health insurance, for a tinnitus remedy, the first thing that they will do is conduct an examination to determine whether your tinnitus is caused by a sound that only you can hear, or whether they are able to hear the sound too.
 These are the two most basic types of tinnitus, and they are referred to as:

 - Objective – Sounds that your doctor can detect